-Online payment systems will be OPEN until the Friday before the tournament until midnight (12am), for events that are on Sunday.
+Online payment systems will be OPEN until the Friday before the tournament until midnight (12am Eastern Standard Time), for events that are on Sunday.

-Online payment systems will be OPEN until the Friday before the tournament until midnight (8pm), for events that are on Saturday.
+Online payment systems will be OPEN until the Friday before the tournament until 8 pm Eastern Standard Time), for events that are on Saturday.

 Walkin/late charge $15 will be split as follows: $7.50 to event Scholarships, $7.50 to GLJGT.

 Tournament NO Shows:

 If you enter an event and you don’t show up, you forfeit your entry fee, unless you contact us directly and cancel within a minimum of 24 hours prior to the event.
 Then we will return your entry fee minus a $10 service charge, or you may forward your entry to a future tournament of the 2019-20 season.
 You must speak with us directly, a text message, email or voice mail will not be accepted.